leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: keratoconus-symptoms_signs-cornearefractive
 - What are the symptoms and signs of keratoconus?
+- Can I go blind because of keratoconus
+- Will my cornea burst if I have keratoconus
 - What will I see if I have keratoconus?
 - How can my doctor diagnose keratoconus?
 - What will I feel if I have keratoconus?